 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-The Indiana State Department of Health Chronic Respiratory Disease Section (CRDS) works with several agencies and organizations in order to reduce the burden of asthma in Indiana.
+The Indiana State Department of Health Chronic Respiratory Disease Section (CRDS) works with several agencies and organizations to reduce the burden of asthma in Indiana.

 The 5-Star Environmental Recognition Program for Child Care Facilities, a program created by the Indiana Department of Environmental Management (IDEM), ensures that child care providers have taken steps to reduce and eliminate hazards that can cause permanent, long term developmental problems in young children.
-The Chronic Respiratory Disease Section works closely with IDEM to promote environmentally healthy child care and ensure that effective asthma management is a part of the 5-Star recognition process.
+The Chronic Respiratory Disease Section works closely with the Indiana Department of Environmental Management to promote environmentally healthy child care and ensure that effective asthma management is a part of the 5-Star recognition process.